rticulate/import/cran-comments.md

 ## General
 This is an update with the following features:

+* You can now specify which library to use, and only one library is ever used in a single call, so there is no ambiguity about where imports come from.
 * There is a distinction between using double- and triple colon syntax;
   analalogue to using :: and ::: operators.
 * If the package is attached (e.g. via library) there is a startup message